Interstate 85: History

 In the northern half of I-85, the route roughly parallels an ancient Indian trading path documented since colonial times from Petersburg, Virginia, to the Catawba Indian territory.

 I-85 near Petersburg once formed the southern end of the Richmond–Petersburg Turnpike, which was completed in 1958.
 The tolls were removed in 1992 after I-295 was completed.

 Before a 2010 decision to raise the speed limit in the state to 70 mph, Virginia's portion of I-85 was also the only Interstate Highway in the state with a posted speed limit greater than 65 mph.
 It was raised from 65 to 70 mph on July 1, 2006, by the state legislature.

 In 2004, I-85 was rerouted around Greensboro; and it split with I-40 8 mi east of the original departure point.
 I-40 ran with I-85 along the bypass to the southern/western end and I-40 continued on a new freeway alignment at exit 121 until September 2008, when it was rerouted back to its old alignment through the city.
 Despite its reroute around Greensboro, the overall length for I-85 in North Carolina remains the same as before.

 On the evening of March 30, 2017 a massive fire collapsed a bridge on I-85 in Atlanta.
 As a result, I-85 was closed to traffic for approximately 2 mi between its split with I-75 and the interchange with SR 400.

-Future

-An extension of I-85 has been proposed west from Montgomery to intersect I-20/I-59 just east of the Mississippi–Alabama state line, where it will connect with I-20/I-59 near Cuba, Alabama.
-This extension will roughly follow the route of US 80, going through or bypassing Selma and Demopolis.
-The Federal Highway Administration (FHWA) approved the alignment on February 17, 2011, after AASHTO approved at its Fall 2010 meeting in Biloxi, Mississippi.
-Also approved was the proposal to redesignate part of existing I-85 south and east of Montgomery to be bypassed as part of the extension of I-85 as I-685.
-Alabama has permission to cosign this part of I-85 as I-685 until the new alignment is built.
-This section is also envisioned by some as part of a proposed I-14.
-If this extension were to be completed, I-85 and I-20 would meet each other twice.

-There are plans for I-85 from Anderson County to Spartanburg County, South Carolina, to become four to five lanes in each direction including high-occupancy vehicle lanes (HOV lanes).

-There are also plans in Georgia for I-85 to have three lanes in each direction from the state line in Hart County to meet up with the newly expanded portions just outside of the Atlanta metropolitan area in Jackson County.